uQr/cordova-docs/tutorial-test/TestAutomation-TFS2015.md

 	Selecting "Always Run" is critical as it will ensure the test results are published even if the command line utility returned a non-zero exit code.

-##Approach 2: Using Gulp
+##Part 2: Using Gulp
-Approach #1 gets the job done, it can be a bit awkward to set up and configure.
+Now that you've seen the basics, you can see that the first approach gets the job done but it can be bit awkward to set up and configure.
 If you are using Gulp to facilitate your build as described in the [team build tutorial](http://go.microsoft.com/fwlink/?LinkID=533771) you can simplify your configuration and take advantage of a whole host of test related Gulp plugins.
 While we could use the "[gulp-mocha](https://www.npmjs.com/package/gulp-mocha)" plugin to redo our previous example, let's get a bit fancier this time and illustrate automating device testing using Mocha and [Appium](http://appium.io/).

 If you would prefer to test in the cloud, you can check out [SauceLabs](https://saucelabs.com/) and their [saucelabs-runner](https://www.npmjs.com/package/saucelabs-runner) node module along with [PerfectoMobile](http://www.perfectomobile.com/)

+**Q: Using appium too much to add in here?**

+###Install and Configure Appium
+Appium runs as a server on your machine, so you will need to install and configure it for use.

+1. By far the easiest way to get going is to download the Appium app by clicking the [Download button on the Appium home page](http://appium.io/).

+2. From there, unzip it on the machine running the VSO agent (Windows or cross-platform) where you will be running the tests.

+3. Start up Appium by double clicking on the Appium executable / app.

+1. Open a command prompt on the machine running the VSO agent (Windows or cross-platform) where you will be running the tests.
+Use the Terminal app for OSX.